What is key employee insurance?

 How does it work?

 Key employee insurance works differently depending on the type of your business and your role within it.
-Ultimately, it pays the money back into the business to help the business pay off debts, find a replacement, pay for recruitment and temporary cover and replace any loss of profits or goodwill.
+Ultimately, it pays the money back into the business.
+This can help the business pay off debts, find a replacement, pay for recruitment and temporary cover or replace any loss of profits or goodwill.

 If you’re a major shareholder, the policy works differently when it comes to tax.
-Instead of running the premium through the business as a business expense, the payout isn’t taxed in return.
+Instead of running the premium through the business as a business expense, you pay tax on the premiums.
+In this instance, the payout is normally tax-free.
 So, there will be more money left over for your family.

 If you want to provide life insurance for a key member of the team that pays back into the business, key employee insurance is the policy you’ll want.
 You can insure anyone who you think is crucial to your business profits and success.
 If you were to lose that key member, how much would it cost your business?
 This can include someone like a sales manager with years’ worth of client relationships built up, a software developer who runs and maintains all your systems, or any other key member of your team.